sja31dev/flickr-photo-stream/README.md

 The Flickr API sometimes contains incorrectly escaped single quotes that cause the JSON parser to fail.
 These are corrected before parsing the response to JSON.

+### Building and running locally

+To build the react page, from the project root directory, `cd react-ui` followed by `npm install` and `npm run build`.

+To run the Node.js project that serves the web page and runs the API proxy, from the project root directory run `npm install` followed by `npm start`.

 ### Possible future improvements

 Although there are many future improvements that could be made, the next ones I would make are: